-In Part 1, I ended by saying I skipped one of the key highlights because of opening night queues.
-Moving down Victoria Street, I started making my way back to my starting point i.e. the the National Museum of Singapore.
-From there, I would be able to head up to the Fort Canning zone.
+In Part 1, I ended by saying I skipped one of the key highlights at the National Design Centre because of opening night queues.
+Moving down Victoria Street, I made my way back to my starting point i.e. the National Museum of Singapore.
+From there, I headed for the Fort Canning zone of the festival..

 Singapore Night Festival 2017 Zone 1 & 2

 There were various displays along the way up to Fort Canning.
-These didn’t really catch my attention, although they seemed to be quite popular with young parents and their children.
+These didn’t really interest me, although they seemed to be quite popular with young parents and their children.